Gwent PEEL 2016

 As an indication of the challenge for the police to reach citizens in all parts of Gwent we calculated the average travel time and distance from the central point of the force area to the centre of each of the 1,884 OAs.
 These calculations of distance and time are based on using the road network under normal driving conditions and speeds, and indicate the size of the area and the quality of its road network.

-Gwent has 181 miles of motorways and trunk roads but the average travel distance of 13 miles (longest 32 miles and shortest 0.1 miles) and the average travel time of 28 minutes are lower than the respective national averages of 17 miles and 30 minutes.
+Gwent has 112 miles of motorways and trunk roads but the average travel distance of 13 miles (longest 32 miles and shortest 0.1 miles) and the average travel time of 28 minutes from the centre of the force to each OA are lower than the respective national averages of 17 miles and 30 minutes.
 This demonstrates the size and complexity of Gwent.

 While the concentration of demands in a small number of locations (covering a very small area) may be helpful in focusing resources, it is not the totality of demand.
 The provision of services extends beyond those areas that are a very high challenge to police and includes the least challenging and most remote areas.
 The challenge of providing services throughout Gwent is a function of many things including the size and topography of the area, the road network and how congested the roads are.
 These considerations influence how police resources are organised and managed – for example, where police officers are based and their working patterns.